Doubly Robust Alignment for Large Language Models: Theoretical Analysis

 \begin{theorem}[MSE] Under Assumption \ref{assump:Coverage}, with $n$ data tuples, the semi-parametric efficiency bound (SEB) for estimating $p^*(\pi)$ is given by $n^{-1}\textrm{Var}(\psi(X,Y^{(1)}, Y^{(2)}, Z; \pi,\pi_{\textrm{ref}},g^*))$.
 Additionally, the MSE of our $\widehat{p}_{\textrm{DR}}(\pi)$ equals

 where $\|\widehat{\pi}_{\textup{ref}}/\pi_{\textup{ref}}-1\|$ and $\|\widehat{g} - g^*\|$ denote the root mean squared errors of $\widehat{\pi}_{\textup{ref}}/\pi_{\textup{ref}}$ and $\widehat{g}$; see Appendix~\ref{App: MSE proof} for their definitions. \end{theorem} The first part of Theorem \ref{thm:mse} establishes the SEB -- the smallest-possible MSE that one can hope for estimating $p^*(\pi)$.
 The second part upper bounds the excess MSE of our estimator over SEB.
 Specifically, this excess MSE consists of three parts: the first two are excess variance terms arising from estimation errors in the reference policy and the preference model, while the third is a bias term introduced by these estimation errors.
-Notably, both variance terms and SEB scale as $O(n^{-1})$.
-Consequently, when either $\widehat{\pi}_{\textup{ref}}$ or $\widehat{g}$ is correctly specified, the MSE of $\widehat{p}_{\textrm{DR}}(\pi)$ coverages to zero as the sample $n$ approaches to infinity.
-This establishes the double robustness property of our estimator, which we state below. \\
+Notably, (i) it can be shown that SEB scales as $O(n^{-1})$; (ii) the two variance terms decrease to zero as the sample size $n$ approaches infinity; (iii) the bias term is a product of the MSEs of $\widehat{\pi}_{\textup{ref}}$ and $\widehat{g}$.
+Consequently, when either $\widehat{\pi}_{\textup{ref}}$ or $\widehat{g}$ is correctly specified, the MSE of $\widehat{p}_{\textrm{DR}}(\pi)$ converges to zero as $n$ approaches to infinity.
+This establishes the double robustness property of our estimator, which we state below.

 \begin{corollary}[Doubly robust evaluation] Under Assumption \ref{assump:Coverage}, when either $\widehat{\pi}_{\textup{ref}}$ or $\widehat{g}$ is correctly specified, the MSE of $\widehat{p}_{\textrm{DR}}(\pi)$ decays to zero as $n$ approaches to infinity. \end{corollary}